-As a kid, I always loved the power of stories and their ability to bring people together - and now I actually get to be part of that.
-That's one of the greatest things about being an actor.
+As a kid, I always loved the power of stories and their ability to bring people together - and now I get to do that everyday as an actor.
+Being part of that shared experience is one of the greatest rewards of this work.

 • “The show, therefore, belongs completely to Edward O’Blenis, whose Astrov is self-deprecating, unrepentant and beautifully three-dimensional-a person among puppets, a cat among mice.”